 MIDI keyboards are really a basic piece of equipment that every music producer uses.
 What most newbie aspiring music producers don’t realize that the best keyboards for making music is not always the most expensive.
 So what I decided to do was to put together a list of what I believe are some really good beat making keyboards that are not that expensive.

-The 5 Best Keyboards for Making Beats
+The 5 Best Keyboards for Music Production and Mixing

 Lets Start With The Akai MPK Mini (MPII)